Willgunter/Discord-Clone/README.md

 - 2/13/2024 (Last readme update was 2-3 am rn its 1:30 pm)
     - Got user change color to work without refreshing page by using behavior subject.
 Made little different colored profile pictures and made users profile picture change as well.
+    - Adding stuff to wrong turn page.
+Need to fix links but thats it.
+    - Cleaned up wrong turn page.